foundling/terminal-weather-old/README.md

 + Run `npm install -g terminal-weather`
 + When you run `terminal-weather` for the first time, you will be prompted for your open weathermap.org API key as well the default temperature unit.

-## Caching and Module loading

-+ `terminal-weather` adheres to [openweathermap.org](http://openweathermap.org)'s limit of 1 http call per ten-minute interval.
-The rest of the time it prints a cached value.
-+ `terminal-weather` loads in a progressive way.
-Because the most frequent case is retrieving cached data, only the modules required for that are loaded.
-In case of a cache expiration, the additional modules required to retreive new weather data are loaded.
-The point is to maintain a seamless terminal experience when embedding terminal-weather in your prompt (see below).

 ## Which Services It Uses

 `Terminal-weather` uses the following APIs: